Zozoz/crawl_finance/README.md

 # crawl_finance
-crawl wangyi finance by inner api. http://3g.163.com/touch/article/list/9ARI6CIDyswang/0-500.html Here '0' is the beginning index, '500' is the length of step, and '9ARI6CIDyswang' is the UUID of '财经－要闻'.
+crawl wangyi finance by inner api: http://3g.163.com/touch/article/list/9ARI6CIDyswang/0-500.html
+# Here '0' is the beginning index, '500' is the length of step,
+and '9ARI6CIDyswang' is the UUID of '财经－要闻'.

-#running command line
+# running command line
 scrapy crawl wangyi -a date=2015-07-15